Continuing the series on estate security in executive protection...

 Tasks to Be Completed

-- Identify what information do you need to complete your goal: personal info, address, security measures, vulnerabilities, potential modi operandi [yes, that's the plural form of modus operandi (MO)]
+- Identify what information you need in order to complete your goal: personal info, address, security measures, vulnerabilities, potential modi operandi [yes, that's the plural form of modus operandi (MO)]

 - Decide how you will collect that information: remote, in-person, though a surrogate, etc.